Unmanic/unmanic-documentation/docs/guides/unmanic_link_installations.md

 With this setup in place, the work flow operates as follows:

 - The library on `main` will be used to initiate all pending task (based on scans or file monitoring).
+- Local workers only process tasks when their tags match the library tags.
-- Each task will be sent to any linked worker with a matching tag.
+- Tasks are sent to a linked installation that has a library with a matching name and is configured to receive tasks.
-- Once the file associated with the task is tranferred to a valid worker, it will be processed according to the libary found to have a matching tag.
+- Once the file associated with the task is transferred to a valid worker, it will be processed according to the matching library.
-- Once processing is complete, the file will be tranferred back to `main`.
+- Once processing is complete, the file will be transferred back to `main`.

 In all cases where greater insight is needed (troubleshooting, etc), each Unmanic installation can have `EnableDebugging` toggled in the `Logs` section of the `Help & Support` page.